mohamedelkashif/gameofthree/README.md

 1. Adding more test cases.
 2. Having a front-end or a dashboard for players instead of terminal.
 3. Dockerfile

+#### Note: you will notice the there is two contributors, this is becayse my terminal and GitKraken is configured with two different emails so I continiued with my main one.

 ## Author
 [Mohamed Mahmoud Hassan Elkashif](mailto:muhammedmahmmoudd@gmail.com )